sophies92/sosText/README.md

 - Qt6

 ### Installation Instructions
-1. The source code can be built by running the CMake script.
+1. The source code can be built by running *cmake CMakeLists.txt* in a terminal.
-2. Run the *install.sh* file.
-This will put all the neccessary resources into a single directory called *sosText*.
-3. The *sosText* directory can be placed anywhere (we recommend */usr/local/bin/*).
-4. By adding a symlink to */usr/local/bin/* the program can then be started from a terminal.
-This can be done by running *ln -s /usr/local/bin/sosText/sosText /usr/local/bin/sostext* in a terminal, adjusting the first path to where you have stored the *sosText* directory.
+2. The program can then be installed by running the *install.sh* script as root.
-5. The program can then be ran by entering *sostext* (followed by optional paths to files to open) into a terminal, or by running *sosText* directly from the *sosText* directory.
-You can also add either the *sostext* or the *sosText* files to your gui launcher.
+3. The program can be started by running *sostext* (optionally followed by the path(s) of any files you want to open) in a terminal.

 ## 5 - Changelog (Fixed bugs)
 - [1.1] Files can be opened from the terminal.